 9.31 Announcement and payment of incentive premium associated to a general meeting

-Some general meetings (for instance in Spain) are announced with an incentive premium whereby rightsholders may benefit of a payment in case they vote or vote in certain direction, depending on the terms of the event.
+Some general meetings (for instance in Spain or XS) are announced with an incentive premium whereby rightsholders may benefit of a payment in case they vote or vote in certain direction, depending on the terms of the event.
+Some meetings also include an early incentive premium in case the rightsholder votes before an early deadline.

-The details of the general meeting, including the details of the incentive premium or of an early incentive premium, are announced via a meeting notification message (usually via the ISO 20022 MeetingNotification (MENO - seev.001) as documented in the SMPG General Meeting market practice document for the ISO 20022 elements IncentivePremium and EarlyIncentivePremium as follows:
+The details of the general meeting, including the details of the incentive premium or of an early incentive premium, are announced via a meeting notification message (usually via the ISO 20022 MeetingNotification, MENO - seev.001) as documented in the SMPG General Meeting market practice document for the ISO 20022 elements IncentivePremium and EarlyIncentivePremium as follows: